 Sarah C. Nosal, MD, FAAFP, is a member of the board of directors of the American Academy of Family Physicians.
 The AAFP represents 127,600 physicians and medical students nationwide.
 As an AAFP board member, Nosal advocates on behalf of family physicians and patients to inspire positive change in the U.S. health care system.

-Nosal is Vice President for Innovation & Optimization and Chief Medical Information Officer at The Institute for Family Health, an FQHC network with 30+ Mid-Hudson, Bronx, Manhattan and Brooklyn locations.
-She has consistently achieved top quality performance metrics and has secured financial support for IT infrastructure by enrolling clinicians achieving meaningful use across the system.
-As CMIO she has helped her institution become a regional leader in data sharing and ensuring equitable information access.
+Nosal is vice president for Innovation & Optimization and chief medical information officer at The Institute for Family Health, a federally qualified health center network with 27+ Mid-Hudson, Bronx, Manhattan, and Brooklyn locations.
+In her nearly two decades of practice in the South Bronx, Nosal has consistently achieved top quality performance metrics in her organization.
+As CMIO, she secured financial support for IT infrastructure and helped her institution become a regional leader in data sharing and ensuring equitable information access.

 Nosal is board certified by the American Board of Family Medicine.
 She has the AAFP Degree of Fellow, an earned degree awarded to family physicians for distinguished service and continuing medical education.